cloudposse/terraform-aws-security-group/README.md

 same Terraform plan, replacement happens successfully:

 1. New security group is created
-2. Resource is associated with new security group and disassociated with old one
+2. Resource is associated with the new security group and disassociated from the old one
 3. Old security group is deleted successfully because there is no longer anything associated with it

 (If there is a resource dependent on the security group that is also outside the scope of